VRConservation/fba-myst/chapters/01-intro.md

 8. Funding Analysis.
 Examines funding distribution for the CAL FIRE Business and Workforce Development Grants Program.<br>
 9. Scaling.
 Scaling forest business and organizational reach and impact.<br>
 10. Grant Management.
 Now that you have a grant, how do you successfully manage it?<br>
 11. Cases.
 Case studies of successful business and workforce development in California's forest health sector.
-The first case features the Washoe Tribe's Elder, Share & Sale Firewood Program.
+The first case featured the Washoe Tribe's Elder, Share & Sale Firewood Program followed by Plumas Wood Fiber.
 More to come soon.